Nanophotonic Super-dephasing in Collective Atom-Atom Interactions: Derivation of the Nano-EM Collective Dephasing Master Equation

-To this end, our derivations do not involve any approximation of the EM bath.
+To this end, our derivations do not involve approximation of the EM bath.
 Eq.~(\ref{liouvilleeqaftertrace}) relates $\rho^{\mathrm{I}}(t)$ to $\rho^{\mathrm{I}}(\tau)$ at all previous moments $\tau$ and is difficult to solve.
 Here, we assume the weak-coupling condition and employ the time-convolutionless projection operator (TCL) technique to obtain a time-local master equation~\cite{breuer2002theory}.
 The second-order TCL generator leads to:

 The real part of Eq.~(\ref{TCL2}) describes the dephasing processes of the TLSs ensemble, and the imaginary part of Eq.~(\ref{TCL2}) determines the unitary evolution processes.
-Substituting Eq.~(\ref{Hint_dep}) into Eq.~(\ref{TCL2}), we obtain (assuming that the EM bath is in the vacuum state):
+We evaluate Eq.~(\ref{TCL2}) by substituting Eq.~(\ref{Hint_dep}) into Eq.~(\ref{TCL2}).
+As an example, we can obtain (assuming that the EM bath is in the vacuum state): \begin{widetext}